tsarpaul/TwitterClassic/README.md

 2. Go to Chrome settions (upper right)
 3. Click more tools
 4. Go into extensions
-5. Drag zip to the list of Chrome extensions
+5. Drag TwitterClassic folder from the zip to the list of Chrome extensions
 6. Profit $$